Messari Classification System

 ---|---|

-A.I. | A protocol or application that utilizes Artificial Intelligence technology for a specific use-case. |
+A.I. | A protocol or application that utilizes Artificial Intelligence technology. |

 Application Specific Chain | A blockchain built for a specific use case or application.
 Application-specific chains are not intended for general-purpose use and instead are tailored to a specific application to optimize performance, improve security, and create a better user experience for the intended use case. |